Doctor's Office Secretary Education Requirements and Career Info

 Doctor's office secretaries may be able to advance in their positions and earn higher salaries by demonstrating keen skills and obtaining professional experience.
 In offices that employ multiple secretaries, experienced employees might be promoted to positions in which they supervise or manage other secretaries and office staff.
 Advancement to managerial positions might require additional education.

 Hard working and skilled office staff are nearly always in demand in the medical field.
 With many secretaries advancing to managerial positions or returning to school for anticipated career changes, there is a high amount of turnover, and many positions are available at any given time.
-In fact, the U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for doctor's office secretaries would increase 27 percent between 2008 and 2018 (www.bls.gov).
-Doctor's office secretaries earned a median yearly salary of nearly $30,000 in May 2008, according to BLS figures.
+In fact, the U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for doctor's office secretaries would increase 36% between 2012 and 2022, which is much faster than the national average for all occupations.
+Medical secretaries earned a median yearly salary of $31,890 in May 2013, according to BLS figures.

 Related to Doctor's Office Secretary Professional